jean-cheramy/VoteWise/README.md

 ## Possible Improvements

 - Add support for multiple parties and organize documents per party.
-- Automatically scrape party websites or social media (e.g., tweets) to update documents.
+- Automatically scrape party websites (airflow + github actions) or social media (e.g., tweets) to update documents.
 - Improve Streamlit interface for better UX, such as filtering by party or topic.
 - Switch to a faster embedding model or implement GPU support to speed up indexing.
+-

 ## Notes